aanya25bai10190/digital-literacy-project1/README.md

   2. Digital Tools
   3. Safe internet practices
   4. Professional online presence
-  5. Email Etiquettes
+  5. Email Etiquette
 - **Reflection:** Designing the presentation helped me condense important information into a visually appealing format.
 Choosing the most relevant topics for a single slide was challenging but rewarding.
 - **Link:** [https://prezi.com/view/0kDF3nYmTvP2H2544OiA/?referral_token=YT6HpqlnB3FN]

 ---

 ### **🔹Task 2 – Student Digital Portfolio**

-- **Platforms Used:** GitHub, Kaggle, ResearchGate
+**Platforms Used:** GitHub, Kaggle, ResearchGate, LinkedIn

+**Purpose:**
-- **Purpose:** Established a professional online presence to showcase projects, coding skills, and academic contributions.
+Established a professional online presence to showcase projects, coding skills, academic interests, and to connect with the professional and research community.

+**Details:**
+- **GitHub:** Created a profile README including my name, branch, and learning goals.
+It will be used to upload projects, collaborate, and track my progress.
+- **Kaggle:** Used for exploring data science, practising coding, and working with datasets and notebooks.
+- **ResearchGate:** Helps in understanding academic research, accessing papers, and connecting with researchers.
+- **LinkedIn:** Completed my Education section by adding my current degree, institution, and expected graduation year.
+It will help me build professional connections and explore internship opportunities.

-- **Future Plans:**
+**Future Plans:**
 - **GitHub:** Store project code, collaborate on team projects, track progress
 - **Kaggle:** Practice coding, data analysis, and participate in competitions
-  - **ResearchGate:** Network with academic peers and share research work
+- **ResearchGate:** Network with academic peers and explore research work
+- **LinkedIn:** Build professional network, showcase achievements, and apply for internships

 ---